John Gunderson: World Series of Fighting

 After winning his promotional debut with a fight of the night Gunderson Faced Team Alpha Male standout and coach Justin Buchholz.
 Being a 3-1 underdog Gunderson battered Buchholz with strong hooks and take downs eventually winning by Kimura in the 3rd round.

 Other promotions

 Gunderson faced Jeff Fletcher at Rage in the Cage 172 on June 7, 2014.
 He won the fight via guillotine choke, snapping his three-fight losing streak in the process.

 Bellator and retirement

 Gunderson was expected to face Alexander Sarnavskiy on October 10, 2014 at Bellator 128.
 However, Gunderson pulled out of the bout and then retired from mixed martial arts competition.
 His reasons for retirement was due to a "lack of drive to compete" and a "desire to move into other ventures."
 Gunderson retired with a record of 35–16–2.

-Gunderson retired with over 13 different titles in smaller MMA promotions and was for a long time one of the top lightweights on the regional circuit.
-Numerous times it seemed he could not get over the hump and break into the elite, even though he owned a few impressive stoppages over elite competitors.
+Gunderson retired with over 13 different titles in smaller MMA promotions.

 Personal life

 John and his fiancee, Kristin Stewart, have two daughters.